raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 ---

-### Why the cheeky solution works
+### Why the Cheeky Solution Works

-We already know that if we delete a balanced word from a balanced word, what remains will be a shorter, balanced word.
-It follows that *If every non-empty balanced word contains at least one `()` substring, then recursively deleting the first `()` of a non-empty balanced word will reach the empty string in finite time and halt.*
+We already know that if we remove a balanced word from a balanced word, what remains will be a shorter, balanced word.
+It follows that *If every non-empty balanced word contains at least one `()` substring, then recursively removing the first `()` of a non-empty balanced word will reach the empty string in finite time and halt.*

 We will prove that that every non-empty balanced word contains at least one `()` substring by contradiction:

 1. The first symbol of a non-empty balanced word must be a `(`, and;
 2. A balanced word that begins with `(` must contain at least one `()`, and;
-3. Recursively deleting `()` from a balanced word halts when we reach the empty string.
+3. Recursively removing `()` from a balanced word halts when we reach the empty string.

 #### The first symbol of a non-empty balanced word must be a `(`.
 The first symbol of a non-empty balanced word is its shortest prefix.
 Since no prefix may have a negative difference, the first symbol cannot be a `)` as that would give the first prefix a negative difference.
 Thus, the first prefix's symbol must be `(`: